Primulinus/tensorflow-opt/README.md

 # tensorflow-opt

+Tensorflow 1.2.0rc0.

-Tensorflow.
-Recent snapshot, compiled with SSE4.1, SSE4.2, AVX, AVX2 and FMA optimizations.
+Compiled with SSE4.1, SSE4.2, AVX, AVX2 and FMA optimizations, for Python3.

 Gets rid of these: